 First set a primary goal for weight loss.

-Then, when you get to your ideal weight or a lighter weight, you can start training for performance and improving your pace secondary.
+Then, when you get to your ideal weight, you can start training for performance and improving your pace as your secondary goal.

 We recommend you plan on the weight loss portion for the front half of your training (or a base training period) when mileage is low.
 Then, when your miles increase, you will want to add those carbs into your meal plan for fuel and performance.
 It is still possible to lose weight during the back half of your training, but it’s critical to understand that it’s not the primary focus.

 Our friend Angie over at the Marathon Training Academy struggled to maintain her energy while training and focusing on weight loss.
 While working with one of our Coaches, she was able to shed 30 lbs and began to see her marathon times drop after years of trial and error, hear more about her story here.